What these lovely Japanese textiles reveal about the future of sustainable fashion

 The pieces in Boro Textiles feature stunning handiwork, much of which sprung from economic scarcity.
 Hemp, more commonly found in 19th and 20th century Japan than cotton, was primarily used for warmth; the material was woven with various pieces of tattered cloth and dyed with indigo and other natural sources of color to create padded kimonos, work coats, blankets, and leggings.

 The show also includes contemporary designers who follow in boro’s tradition.
-Christina Kim, a South Korean designer, whose eco-conscious design house Dosa, has prioritized natural materials since its inception in 1983, reimagined a vintage mosquito net using boro techniques.
-“A mosquito net represents something from my childhood…resources were really scarce, so I already had an understanding of natural resources,” Kim says.
-Mosquito nets are commonly used in Japan and Korea during the summer months, hung on home verandas to keep bugs out, but allow breezes through.
+Christina Kim, a South Korean designer, whose eco-conscious design house Dosa has prioritized natural materials since its inception in 1983, reimagined a vintage mosquito net using boro techniques.
+“A mosquito net represents something from my childhood . . . resources were really scarce, so I already had an understanding of natural resources,” Kim says.
+Mosquito nets are commonly used in Japan and Korea during the summer months, hung on home verandas to keep bugs out but allow breezes through.
 Kim’s hemp mosquito net, which dominates the dimly lit exhibition space, was mended with a textile she developed after realizing hemp was too brittle to withstand the intense repair process.
-Patches of translucent Korean silk, known as ramie, and hand-woven, hand-dyed indigo hemp from India create a pattern of constellations and geometric appliques across the sheer, sand-colored tapestry.
-“Many times it’s the time that allows us to create things that might be different,” Kim says.
+Patches of translucent Korean silk, known as ramie, and handwoven, hand-dyed indigo hemp from India create a pattern of constellations and geometric appliques across the sheer, sand-colored tapestry.
+“Many times, it’s the time that allows us to create things that might be different,” Kim says.
 “If I spent 2,000 hours to get [the mosquito net] done, you can just imagine the amount of time it took these people to make those garments.”

 Obviously, it’s not realistic for today’s fashion designers to spend 2,000 hours (or more) on a garment.
 But the larger takeaway—that limited resources can be a creative opportunity—has never been more relevant.